 - Midfoot fractures

-- Cuboid Syndirome
+- Cuboid Syndrome

 - Metatarsal stress fractures

-To manage forefoot pain including capsulitis, plantar plate tears, metatarsalgia, Freiberg's infraction and Morton's neuroma, I tend to prescribe more Spring Plates.
+To manage forefoot pain including capsulitis, plantar plate tears, metatarsalgia, Freiberg's infraction, and Morton's neuroma, I tend to prescribe more Spring Plates.
 The rocker sole on the Spring Plate works much better to accommodate forefoot pain.
 And for turf toe and hallux limitus or hallux rigidus?
 That's when I defer to the Molded Turf Toe Plate or the Flat Turf Toe Plate.

 One last note on Flat Glass Fiber Plates - we have a number of customers who have told us that the Flat Glass Fiber Plate has really saved the day on construction sites.
 Nail and screw punctures are a common injury on construction sites.
-The Flat Carbon Plate is a light weight measure of protection from puncture injuries.
+The Flat Carbon Plate is a lightweight measure of protection from puncture injuries.